Regulations, behaviour and wellbeing

 A large proportion of disciplinary offences dealt with by the University are committed by students under the influence of alcohol.
 However, the University’s disciplinary system makes no allowance for this, and the consumption of alcohol will be looked upon unfavourably by the University, rather than being considered a mitigating factor.

 Should you be found guilty of a disciplinary offence in accordance with Ordinance XVII, you have the right of appeal.
-Your appeal must be submitted using the Ordinance XVII Appeal Form (Word doc, 38KB) to the Secretary of the Student Discipline Appeals Committee no later than ten working days after the date of the letter confirming the outcome of the disciplinary case.
-Any mitigating circumstances raised as part of an appeal will normally be considered only if supporting documentary evidence is provided.
+Your appeal must be submitted using the Ordinance XVII Appeal Form (Word doc, 23KB) to the Secretary of the Student Discipline Appeals Committee no later than ten working days after the date of the letter/email confirming the outcome of the disciplinary case.
+Any mitigating circumstances raised as part of an appeal will normally only be considered if supporting documentary evidence is provided.

 You may wish to seek independent guidance on your appeal from LSU Advice, an independent service based in Loughborough Students’ Union.

 - Email: Lsuadvice@lsu.co.uk.

 Where a penalty has been applied which is in keeping with the Student Discipline Committee Guidance for Sanctions an appeal is unlikely to be accepted on the grounds that the sanction(s) imposed were unreasonably severe given the circumstances of the case, unless there is evidence of mitigating circumstances which was unavailable, or which you had good reason for not submitting, as part of the initial consideration of your case.
 A lack of understanding of the restrictions for student parking on or off campus is also unlikely to be considered as valid grounds for appeal.

 For more information on the University’s disciplinary procedures, please see the following links: